Heisenberg double as braided commutative Yetter-Drinfel'd module algebra over Drinfel'd double in multiplier Hopf algebra case: Preliminaries

 \subsection{Yetter-Drinfel'd modules over a multiplier Hopf algebra}

 Recall of the definition of generalized (left-left) Yetter-Drinfel'd module over a multiplier Hopf algebra from \cite{YW11b}.

 Let $(A, \Delta, \varepsilon, S)$ be a regular multiplier Hopf algebra and $V$ a vector space.
-Then $V$ is called a left-right Yetter-Drinfel'd module over $A$, if the following conditions hold: \begin{itemize} \item[(1)] $(V, \cdot)$ is a left unital $A$-module, i.e., $A\cdot V = V$;
+Then $V$ is called a Yetter-Drinfel'd module over $A$, if the following conditions hold: \begin{itemize} \item[(1)] $(V, \cdot)$ is an unital left $A$-module, i.e., $A\cdot V = V$;